 I heard law Professor Adam Levitin of Georgetown University on NPR’s Fresh Air program last week.
-Professor Levitin is one of the contributing authors on the blog Credit Slips, which I read regularly.
-I also linked to and quoted Professor Levitin’s posts several times in the past.
-In his interview (listen online, download mp3), Professor Levitin talked about the recently enacted credit card law — Credit Card Accountability Responsibility and Disclosure Act of 2009 (aka Credit CARD Act, clever, huh?) — which placed limits on certain credit card practices like retroactive interest rate increases and marketing to consumers under age 21.
+Professor Levitin is one of the contributing authors on the blog Credit Slips.
+In his interview, Professor Levitin talked about the recently enacted credit card law — Credit Card Accountability Responsibility and Disclosure Act of 2009 (aka Credit CARD Act, clever, huh?) — which placed limits on certain credit card practices like retroactive interest rate increases and marketing to consumers under age 21.

 Professor Levitin said the legislation’s approach is wrong.
 He said if you ban A, B, and C, they will come up with D, E, and F. He suggested instead of banning specific practices, we should standardize most part of the credit card contract.
 Credit card companies can still price their products however they want.
 They just fill in the blanks in the standard contract with their numbers.
 That way consumers can compare the contracts and decide which product is best for them.